EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 * Apptainer, [apptainer run](https://apptainer.org/docs/user/main/cli/apptainer_run.html) (`-B|--bind` and `--mount` options) and [Bind Paths and Mounts](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html).
 * Podman, [podman run](https://docs.podman.io/en/latest/markdown/podman-run.1.html) (`--volume|-v` and `--mount` options).

-Any files you create within `/safe_data` or other mounted directories within the container will be available in `/safe_data/PROJECT_DIRECTORY` (or `$HOME/safe_data`) and the other mounted directories on the back-end, and vice-versa.
+Any files you create within `/safe_data` or other mounted directories within the container will be available in `/safe_data/PROJECT` (or `$HOME/safe_data`, if applicable) and the other mounted directories on the back-end, and vice-versa.

 !!!
 Warning